Skip to content

 The Icehouse was founded in 2001 by the University of Auckland Business School and a group of corporate Kiwi and international organisations including BNZ, Spark, Boston Consulting Group, Microsoft & HP - it was around the time of the knowledge wave conferences.

 The Icehouse’s focus is the entrepreneurial economy and to find a way to have a material impact on the performance of the wider Kiwi economy.
-We deliver on this by focusing on lifting aspirations and capabilities of the entrepreneurs and business owners.
-Into the how, we create programmes and engagements that are tailored by the stage of the entrepreneur and/or business.
-For example, for the bright spark student at the University of Auckland, we partner with the Business School & UniServices to deliver inspiration addresses, workshops & challenges that inspire some of these students to start a business with their ideas.
+We deliver on this by focusing on lifting the aspirations and capabilities of entrepreneurs and business owners.
+Into the how - we create programmes and engagements that are tailored by the stage of the entrepreneur and/or business.
+For example, for the bright spark student at the University of Auckland, we partner with the Business School & UniServices to deliver inspirational addresses, workshops & challenges that inspire some of these students to start a business with their ideas.
 For startup entrepreneurs we offer seed investment, assistance with market validation and initial acceleration; followed by access to angel funding and finally internships to offshore markets.
-For owner managers of established entrepreneurial businesses we offer retreat based programmes and one on one coaching on implementation of their business plans for them and their staff.
+For owner-managers of established entrepreneurial businesses, we offer retreat-based programmes and one-on-one coaching on the implementation of their business plans for them and their staff.

 By the end of 2014, we built up 5,000 alumni.
-These alumni are growing their revenue 2.5 times faster than the average Kiwi business; they are tripling their profits every 4 years; head count is growing 6% year on year and we are consistently raising seed & angel investment of $10m per year.
-The first 13 years of The Icehouse enabled 12,500 new jobs into the Kiwi economy.
+These alumni are growing their revenue 2.5 times faster than the average Kiwi business; they are tripling their profits every 4 years; headcount is growing 6% year on year and we are consistently raising seed & angel investment of $10m per year.
+The first 13 years of The Icehouse enabled 12,500 new jobs in the Kiwi economy.
 It’s clearly working, and as Malcolm Gladwell has stated, we have now done our 10,000 hours, it is time to scale.
-The Icehouse ambition to 2020 is to create 25,000 new jobs in the Kiwi economy and see broadly a 10% lift in the country’s GDP.
+The Icehouse's ambition for 2020 is to create 25,000 new jobs in the Kiwi economy and see broadly a 10% lift in the country’s GDP.

 My five cents on New Zealand is the current Government has a definitive optimistic plan for our economy and possibly an indefinite optimistic approach to the challenge that exists, and that is dangerous.

 NZ has experienced a great few years.
-We have ridden the commodity boom and others misfortunes.
+We have ridden the commodity boom and other misfortunes.
 Things have changed for the better, while many things have not.
-We have always it seems, produced great people and some teams which are world beaters, but we have not and are not creating great companies on a global scale fast enough.
+We have always it seems, produced great people and some teams which are world-beaters, but we have not and are not creating great companies on a global scale fast enough.

 The key & hidden metric – how many companies in NZ employ > 100 employees?